 What goes up must come down!
 A playground slide is the perfect place to help kids understand gravity.
 This is a good chance to learn about friction too.

 Learn more: Buggy and Buddy

-Magnets are an endless source of fascination for kids.
-At this stage, you can worry less about explaining how magnets work, and instead just let kids explore which items are attracted to magnets and which aren’t.
+Magnets are undeniably a source of fascination for kids.
+At this stage, you can worry less about explaining how magnets work and instead just let kids explore which items are attracted to magnets and which aren’t.
 Have them sort the items into categories, then see if the items have anything in common.

 Learn more: PreKinders

 This series of simple experiments lets kids see sound waves at work.
 Start by making waves with a Slinky, then move on to tuning forks and bouncing confetti.